spack/spack/lib/spack/docs/basic_usage.rst

 All packages whose names start with a capital M:

-.. command-output:: spack list M*
+.. command-output:: spack list 'M*'

 All packages whose names or descriptions contain Documentation: